Jarushen/Fynbos-Leaf-Optical-Recognition-Application-CNN/README.md

 # Requirements
 This project is written in Python to make use of several machine learning libraries like Tensorflow in order to work.

+# Dataset
+The dataset consists of roughly 1200 images which I collected from Kirstenbosch Botanical Garden using a variety of different cameras and devices over a period of 2 weeks during July 2021.
+There are 56 species of plants, not all of which are Fynbos.

 # Model 1

 # Model 2